github/docs/content/copilot/getting-started-with-github-copilot/getting-started-with-github-copilot-in-a-jetbrains-ide.md

 {% data reusables.copilot.suggestions-new-tab %}

 {% data reusables.copilot.create-java-file %}
-1. In the Java file, type the following:
-    {% data reusables.copilot.java-int-snippet %}
-  {% data variables.product.prodname_copilot %} will show you a suggestion.
+1. To prompt {% data variables.product.prodname_copilot %} to show you a suggestion, type the following line in the Java file.
+{% indented_data_reference reusables.copilot.java-int-snippet spaces=3 %}
 1. Open a new tab with multiple additional suggestions.
     - On macOS, press <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>A</kbd>, then click **Open GitHub Copilot**, or press <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>\</kbd> to open the new tab immediately.
     - On Windows or Linux, press <kbd>Ctrl</kbd>+<kbd>Enter</kbd>, then click **Open GitHub Copilot**.